 Tools of the Trade

 From the trowel to the backhoe, different sites require different tools.
-Part of archaeological training is knowing when to use what tool.
-Each site has a different set of environmental or logistical factors that tailor excavation techniques.
+Part of archaeological training is knowing when to use which one.
+Each site has a different set of environmental or logistical factors that dictate specific excavation techniques.
 At certain sites, like Range Creek, the archaeology is waiting patiently just below the dusty surface.
 Other sites, like Fort Raleigh, have thick layers of sand or other non-cultural material piled on top of the archaeological deposits.
 The trick is understanding the best way to balance expediency, efficiency, and efficacy in a controlled and systematic manner.
 In some cases, a backhoe (with a skilled driver, mind you) is an appropriate way to access an archaeological site.
 On more sensitive sites, even heavy boots can be too intrusive and a much gentler approach is needed.

 The Dig Kit

 In addition to shovels, picks, and buckets, what sets archaeologists apart from let's say, a gardener, is the presence of a shaker screen (used to capture small artifacts) and the trusty 'dig kit.'
 Sometimes this is merely a trowel, a tape measure, and a sharpie shoved into various pockets.
 Other times, the full scope of archaeological implements require their own carrying case.
 So, what's in the kit?

 - A tape measure - For obvious reasons.
 Some prefer metric, others work in inches and feet.